Shift operators of the Dotsenko-Fateev equation and its higher order versions: Introduction

+In Section 3, the equation $E_3$ and the Dotsenko-Fateev equation $S\!E_3$ are introduced, and the shift operators of $S\!E_3$ are found.

-After introducing $E_6$ in Section 3, a codimension-2 specialization $S\!E_6$ of $E_6$ is studied in Section 4.
-The solutions admit an integral representation, which shows that the equation is obtained by a middle convolution of the Dotsenko-Fateev equation $S\!E_3$.
-Since the monodromy group of $S\!E_3$ is known (\cite{Mim}), that of $S\!E_6$ is given by general theory of middle convolution.
-Apart from the shift operators coming from those of $E_6$, this equation has shift operators coming from those of $S\!E_3$ (\cite{Osh} Chapter 11).
-To get reasonably short expressions of them, we take another way (Proof of Theorem \ref{shiftopSE6}).
-Thus, we can compute Svalues (Proposition \ref{SvaluesSE6}) and derive reducibility conditions (Theorem \ref{SE6redcond}).
+After reviewing the fundamental properties of $E_6$ in Section 4, a codimension-2 specialization $S\!E_6$ of $E_6$ is studied in Section 5.
+The study of the equations in this paper stemmed out from this equation.
+The solutions of $S\!E_6$ admit an integral representation, which shows that the equation is obtained by a middle convolution of the Dotsenko-Fateev equation $S\!E_3$.
+Apart from the shift operators coming from those of $E_6$, this equation has shift operators coming from those of $S\!E_3$.
+Theoretically one can follow \cite{Osh} Chapter 11, but to get reasonably short expressions of them, we take another way (Proof of Theorem \ref{shiftopSE6}).
+Thus, we can compute S-values (Proposition \ref{S-valuesSE6}) and derive reducibility conditions (Theorem \ref{SE6redcond}).

-In Section 5, we study the factorizations when the equation $S\!E_6$ is reducible, which turns out to be more fruitful than those of $E_6$.
+In Section 6, we study the factorizations of the equation $S\!E_6$ when it is reducible, which turns out to be more fruitful than those of $E_6$.
 It is related with the structure of integral representation of solutions.
-Equations that appear in factorization are the equations $S\!E_5$, ${\rm ST}_4$, and $S\!E_3$ (Theorem \ref{SE6A17} and Proposition \ref{redSE6}).

-After introducing $E_5$ in Section 6, the codimension-2 specialization $S\!E_5$ of $E_5$ is studied in Section 7.
-The shift operators for $S\!E_5$ are listed in the Appendix.
-The argument is done parallel to that of $S\!E_6$.
+After reviewing the fundamental properties of $E_5$ in Section 7, the codimension-2 specialization $S\!E_5$ of $E_5$ is studied in Section 8.
+The argument to get the shift operators for $S\!E_5$ is done parallel to those of $S\!E_6$.
 Refer to Theorem \ref{redcondSE5} for reducibility conditions.
-The equations appearing in factorization are $E_4$, ${\rm ST}_4$, ${}_4E_3$, ${}_3E_2$, and $S\!E_3$.

-After introducing $E_4$ in Section 8, the codimension-2 specialization $S\!E_4$ of $E_4$ is studied in Section 9.
-The equations appearing in factorization are $E_3$, ${}_3E_2$, and $E_2$.
+After reviewing the fundamental properties of $E_4$ in Section 9, the codimension-2 specialization $S\!E_4$ of $E_4$ is studied in Section 10.

-In Section 10, we quote the reducibility conditions of $S\!E_3$ obtained in \cite{HOSY2}, and compare the conditions with those of $S\!E_4$, $S\!E_5$ and $S\!E_6$.

 We acknowledge that we used the software Maple, especially {\sl DEtools \!}-package for multiplication and division of differential operators.
-Interested readers may refer to our list of data written in text files of Maple format \footnote{ http://www.math.kobe-u.ac.jp/OpenXM/Math/FDEdata} for the differential equations and the shift operators treated in this document.
+Interested readers may refer to our list of data written in text files of Maple format \footnote{ http://www.math.kobe-u.ac.jp/OpenXM/Math/HDFdata} for the differential equations and the shift operators treated in this document.